UPCI investigators are pioneering research to advance personalized cancer treatments. Below are some examples from several UPCI research programs.

 The Melanoma Program (MP) at UPCI is involved in clinical and translational research toward “personalized” cancer medicine.
 In fact, this is a time of rapid progress in the treatment of melanoma, with the availability of multiple highly active new molecular signaling inhibitors and promising new immunotherapies that have the ability to restore the immune response to this cancer, and to achieve long-term antitumor benefits.
 We are pursuing multiple new combinations of agents that are being personalized according to the presence of mutations in several categories of genes, and are developing biomarkers of immune response to the tumor that may allow us to improve the tailoring of treatment for advanced and adjuvant high-risk melanoma patients.
 These together may allow treatment to be given to patients who are most likely to respond to these new agents, avoiding the side effects in those who are less likely to respond to treatment.
 Finally, the use of adaptive designs to accelerate the development of new combinations is being explored according to these tumor molecular markers (BRAF-mutant, NRAS-mutant, or neither).

-In the Molecular Therapeutics and Drug Discovery Program (MTDDP) we are developing disease-tailored new medicines, some of which are derived from complex natural products.
+In the Cancer Therapeutics Program (CTP) we are developing disease-tailored new medicines, some of which are derived from complex natural products.
 One of our therapeutics is currently in Phase II clinical trials in the United States and Canada for the treatment of patients with advanced, recurrent or metastatic squamous cell carcinoma of the head and neck (HNSCC), colorectal carcinoma (CRC), advanced BRAF-mutant melanoma, glioblastoma multiforme, and recurrent or metastatic castration resistant prostate cancer.
 Several others are in preclinical or Phase I clinical trials.
 We are committed to the search for innovative “personalized” cures harnessing the power of small molecules.